otago-polytechnic-bit-courses/ID721001-mobile-application-development/12-retrofit/README.md

 ### GitHubJobsFragment Layout

-Note how `apiServiceStatus` data binding adapter is being used.
+Note how `apiServiceStatus` binding adapter is being used.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>